Haagerup property for wreath products constructed with Thompson's groups

-Let $\Z/m\Z$ be the cyclic group of order $m$ identified as a subgroup of the symmetric group $S_m$ and consider the subcategory $\cAF\subset \cSF$ of \textit{affine} forests where $\cAF(n,m)=\cF(n,m)\times \Z/m\Z$.
-It is a category admitting a calculus of left fractions and the group of fractions associated to the objet $1$ is isomorphic to Thompson's group $T$.
+{\bf Affine forests and Thompson's group $T$.} Let $\Z/m\Z$ be the cyclic group of order $m$ identified as a subgroup of the symmetric group $S_m$ and consider the subcategory $\cAF\subset \cSF$ of \textit{affine} forests where

+It is a category admitting a calculus of left-fractions and the group of fractions associated to the objet $1$ is isomorphic to Thompson's group $T$.
 We will often identify $\cF$ and $\cAF$ as subcategories of $\cSF$ giving embeddings at the group level $F\subset T\subset V$.